wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

    which is essentially just a register file.
    Register spilling and restoration is not required.

+4. Virtualizes opcode such that the actual operation of the opcode is determined by the opcode itself and the type of its operands.
+This requires another level of translation which is done by a lookup table and cached by an instruction TLB (ITLB).
+   Virtualized opcodes execute as function calls that use the operands of the instruction as arguments.

 This paper proposes the Caltech Object Machine (COM) architecture with an object-oriented execution model.
 The architecture aims at improving performance for object-oriented languages, which are typically slower due to late binding, method resolution, and type safety.
 On a conventional architecture with flat address space